nuxt-modules/ngrok/docs/content/en/options.md

 ## Changing the Protocol

-You can specify a different ngrok region by using the `ngrok.proto` option.
+You can specify a different ngrok protocol by using the `ngrok.proto` option.
 The default protocol is `http`.

 ```js{}[nuxt.config.js]
 export default {